 For those of you nodding and chuckling (as I did) over Charlotte's request and her husband's commentary (sound familiar?), today's post is dedicated to creating cards in 10 minutes or less, or "Stamping 911."
 Click here for my complete Stamping 911 Gallery.
 I also put together tips below for keeping your stamping supplies streamlined and making quick and pretty cards.

 I needed another masculine birthday card (ditto tomorrow's post, so you are going to get a double dose).
 TIP: You can "dress" any card up in "boy" or "girl" fashion with a change in paper, colors and embellishments.
 Need more masculine card ideas?
-Check out my "You've Got Male" category.
+Check out my

-The Party Hearty "Celebrate You" sentiment was stamped on Whisper White twice--first in Pumpkin Pie and second on Bashful Blue.
+The Party Hearty "Celebrate You" sentiment was stamped on Whisper White twice–first in Pumpkin Pie and second on Bashful Blue.
 Circle Punches (1 3/4" and 3/4") coordinate with the outside and interior of the stamp.
 I popped out the separate elements in no time, added a Real Red Brad to the center and adhered the Bashful Blue stamp with a Stampin' Dimensional.

 The simple 2.5 x 2.5" square beneath the sentiment can be created from two full squares (I used Pumpkin Pie and Riding Hood Red Textured card stock) cut diagonally in half.
 TIP: Alternatively, cut a right angle, 2.5" on each side then slice off the excess between the longest points.
 This saves on paper.